 When we are working creatively we find ourselves thinking in different ways, making connections that others might not have seen, inventing new products, imagining new possibilities and solving problems.
 In his Ted Talk Do Schools Kill Creativity Ken Robinson discusses how children have a natural capacity for being creative, and how sadly we school this out of them.

+As a writer myself, a lot of my first drafts are about getting my story out and not worrying how awful it sounds to anyone else.
 For me, during Helicopter Stories, the most important premise is to allow children to explore their creativity without input or correction from an adult.
 Children are given the opportunity to make up a story, without planning or fixing it first.
 Amazingly, they do this easily and willingly from as young as just two years of age.

 There are many skills that children utilise when they dictate their own stories.
 They are being spontaneous, improvising, communicating with an audience and creating something from nothing.
 In order to achieve this, they readily use all the means at their disposal; the expression on their faces, the movement of their hands, the words or sounds they know and the ones they have invented to serve this purpose.
 They communicate with urgency, telling the story as it forms in their minds, so that we can record it on paper.